ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 - Your processor has special instructions capable of accelerating cryptographic operations.

-- Your processor has access to a coprocessor with cryptographic acceleration capabilities.
+- Your processor has access to a co-processor with cryptographic acceleration capabilities.

 - Your platform has a dedicated crypto-module capable of executing cryptographic primitives, and possibly storing keys securely.